MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/drm-functions.md

 ## <span id="ddk_drm_functions_ks"></span><span id="DDK_DRM_FUNCTIONS_KS"></span>

-This section describes the DRM functions, which drivers use to manage the digital rights of kernel-streaming audio content in Windows Me, and Microsoft Windows XP and later.
+This section describes the DRM functions, which drivers use to manage the digital rights of kernel-streaming audio content in Windows.
 System driver component Drmk.sys contains the entry points for these functions.
 The definitions for these functions appear in header file drmk.h.
 For more information, see [Digital Rights Management](https://msdn.microsoft.com/library/windows/hardware/ff536260).

 This section describes the following DRM functions: